remyclarke/BudgetBuddy-frontend/README.md

 - Contributing

 # Features
--First off, our `landing page` has an `About` link  in the `Header/Navbar`, connecting the user our team that built this app with brief profiles on each of us.
+-First off, our `landing page` has an `About` link  in the `Header/Navbar`, connecting the user to our team that built this app with brief profiles on each of us.
 Don't forget to see what we all look like..🫖

--Immediately upon coming onto our `Landing page`, a boiling, vehicular 'TeaWhip' appears driving from right-to-left of the screen, and if you click on this 'TeaWhip' after it makes a sudden stop at the center of the screen, you're navigated towards another page to see all our 'TeaWhip' products.
+-Immediately upon coming onto our `Landing page`, our boiling, vehicular teapot appears driving from right-to-left of the screen, and if you click on this 'TeaWhip' after it makes a sudden stop at the center of the screen, you're navigated towards another page to see all our `TeaWhips` products.

 -A...